 I have been interested in convict research and transportation since I was at school and was told by my aunt that two members of my father’s family, brothers, had been transported to Australia for sheep stealing.
 Once free they had made their fortune and returned to the Isle of Wight to share their good fortune with their family, but were turned away by her grandmother, a devout member of her local Baptist Chapel.
 Needless to say despite extensive research I have so far failed to find any evidence to confirm this story, but I have maintained my interest in convict research and this has led to my particular interest in the 1830 Swing Riots, Convict Prison Hulks, Juvenile Convicts and the Bermuda Convict Establishment.

-I have been researching the Swing Riots of 1830-1831 for nearly 40 years.
+I have been researching the Swing Riots of 1830-1831 for over 40 years.
 I am interested in the riots and the people involved, both the rioters and those whose machine were broken, and whose corn and hay ricks were burnt.
 During this time I have collected a lot of information, and I have been lucky enough to make contact with a number of people who are related to those involved, and they have been kind enough to share their research with me.
 As far as I am aware I do not have a Swing Rioter among my ancestors, the nearest I can come are ancestors who lived in Bibury, Gloucestershire, when machines were broken there.
 I have now published a number of books covering some, but not yet all, of the counties where the riots took place.
 The counties covered are – Berkshire, Buckinghamshire, Dorset.
 Essex, Gloucestershire, Hampshire, Kent, and Wiltshire.
 Unfortunately a number of these books are now out of print, although some are available to Download.
 The Downloads, and the books still in print are available from: -

 I am now offering a Machine Breakers Search Service on Genfair, which means if you are just interested in a particular person who was involved in the Swing Riots I can now provide a printout of all the information I have on that person.